Baltic Horizon Fund / Northern Horizon Capital

 During August 2020, the Fund complied with all special conditions and covenants set under the bank loan agreements and bond issue terms and conditions.
 Furthermore, the Fund has honored all of its borrowing obligations during the entire COVID-19 pandemic.

 The Management Company of the Fund will continue to actively monitor the economic impact of the COVID-19 pandemic.

 Baltic Horizon Fund manager

-Baltic Horizon Fund is a registered contractual public closed-end real estate fund managed by Alternative Investment Fund Manager license holder Northern Horizon Capital AS.
+The Fund is a registered contractual public closed-end real estate fund that is managed by Alternative Investment Fund Manager license holder Northern Horizon Capital AS.
 Both the Fund and the Management Company are supervised by the Estonian Financial Supervision Authority.

 Distribution: GlobeNewswire, Nasdaq Tallinn, Nasdaq Stockholm, www.baltichorizon.com